 Rippling Skin Disorder

-This condition is often successfully treated with dietary change, elimination of fleas or toxins as a cause, medication, and/or planned exercise activities for the cat.
-Please read the linked article for more information.
+This condition, also known as feline hyperesthesia, is not well understood.
+It can sometimes be successfully treated with dietary change, elimination of fleas or toxins (which might be a cause), medication, and/or planned exercise activities for the cat.

 Stress and Anxiety

 Many of these attention-getting behaviors can be the result of stress or anxiety, particularly if there have been recent changes in the household, including, but not limited to:

 - A recent move

 - Owner's absence due to a new job or vacation

 - A sickness of the owner or another cat